noclat/R76/readme.md

 <a name="url-helper"/>
 ### url( …? )
 #### 0 parameter
-Returns the complete current url.
+Returns the complete current URL.

 #### 1 string parameter
-Returns the absolute protocle-free url of a relative path. `url(‘articles/archives’)` will return `//yourdomain.com/articles/archives`.
-This works both for http and https urls.
+Returns the absolute protocol-free URL of a relative path. `url(‘articles/archives’)` will return `//yourdomain.com/articles/archives`.
+This works both for http and https URLs.

 #### 1 associative array parameter
-Returns the same url, but changes the specified parameters.
+Returns the same URL, but changes the specified parameters.
 Example: the current URL is `article/read/4/showcomments:true/commentspage:3`.

 	echo url(array(
 		‘commentspage’ => 5
 	));

-will return the absolute url of `article/read/4/showcomments:true/commentspage:5`.
+will return the absolute URL of `article/read/4/showcomments:true/commentspage:5`.

 #### 1 string + 1 associative array parameters
-Returns the absolute url, adding the parameters.
+Returns the absolute URL, adding the parameters.

 	echo url(‘article/read/4’, array(
 		‘showcomments’ => ‘true’